Azure/azure-sdk-for-python/sdk/containerregistry/azure-containerregistry/README.md

   - [Delete manifest](#delete-manifest)
   - [Delete blob](#delete-blob)

 Please note that each sample assumes there is a `CONTAINERREGISTRY_ENDPOINT` environment variable set to a string containing the `https://` prefix and the name of the login server, for example "https://myregistry.azurecr.io".
+Anonymous access samples are getting endpoint value from environment variable`CONTAINERREGISTRY_ANONREGISTRY_ENDPOINT`.

 ### List repositories